 "Whatever the violin could express, it was said: Crystal clear and moving beauty."
 WAZ

-Along with the well-known core repertoire of violin concertos, Anna Sophie Dauenhauer shows huge interest in performing lesser-known works such as the concertos by Reynaldo Hahn, Ermanno Wolf-Ferrari, Ulvi Cemal Erkin, Ferruccio Busoni or Carl Goldmark.
-To remember Goldmarks´s 100th death year in 2015, she performed his concerto twice in Turkey as well as in Munich. in 2017 she will perform the violin concerto by Frederick Delius together with Philharmonie Südwestfalen and conductor Enrico Delamboye.
+Along with the well-known core repertoire of violin concertos, Anna Sophie Dauenhauer shows huge interest in performing lesser-known works such as the concertos by William Walton, Reynaldo Hahn, Ermanno Wolf-Ferrari, Ulvi Cemal Erkin, Ferruccio Busoni or Carl Goldmark.
+To remember Goldmarks´s 100th death year in 2015, she played his concerto in Turkey and in Germany.
+In 2017 she performed several times with great success the violin concerto by Frederick Delius in Germany, together with Philharmonie Südwestfalen and conductor Enrico Delamboye.
 The orchestra invited her back for 2018 for the Delius Double concerto for violin and cello, alongside Swiss cellist Flurin Cuonz.

 This season she will also team up for another double concerto with her former teacher, renowned violinist Ingolf Turban, for performances of Louis Spohr´s concertante op.88.